 - Choose Edit > Preferences.

 - In the Preferences dialog, go the Presets tab.

-- In the Presets tab, click the Show Lightroom Presets Folder button.
-The root preset folder opens in the File Explorer.
+- In the Presets tab, click the Show All Other Lightroom Presets button.

-- In the File Explorer, navigate into the Lightroom folder.
+- In the File Explorer, navigate to the Lightroom folder.

-- Go to the link https://adobe.ly/2yC7FLq and download the config.lua file.
+- Visit the link https://adobe.ly/2yC7FLq and download the config.lua file.
 Copy the downloaded config.lua file into the Lightroom folder mentioned in the previous step.

 - Relaunch Lightroom Classic.